Laxmikantathare/GameNtech-Blogs/README.md

-﻿# GameNtech Blogs Website ❤️
+﻿# GameNtech Blog Website ❤️
 ## Description 😀

 1. This website is built using React.js, Bootstrap, and Firebase.